sajidahmed21/Poppin/deliverables/iteration-02.plan.md

 ### Roles & Responsibilities

-__Noah (Front-end Developer - UI and RESTful API Integration)__:
+__Noah (Front-end Developer - Interactive UI and RESTful API Integration)__:

 * Setting up Cordova project for client-side development.

-* Developing the following screens, which exhibit the primary features of our application.
+* Developing primary screens screens of the application.

- * _Discover_ page - which shows both a list and a map view of nearby events.
-This will be the home page of the application.

- * Sign in / Sign up page

- * Event Details page - which shows complete details about an event.

 * Integrating core features in the above screens with RESTful APIs

-__Anshay (Front-end Developer - UI)__:
+__Anshay (Front-end Developer - Basic UI)__:

-* Setting up dev environment on local machine and becoming familiar with UI development using Cordova.
+* Setting up dev environment on local machine and becoming familiar with basic application development using Cordova.

-* Developing the following screen:
+* Developing UI layout for *Create Event* page.

-   * Create Event - which allows the user to create an event.
-Inputs include the same set of attributes as in the _Event Details_ page listed above.

 __Sajid (Back-end Developer and Facilitator)__:

- * Setting up the server side project.
-This includes:
+ * Setting up NodeJS project for server side development.
-   * Adding the necessary dependencies
-   * Creating separate components for user-related, event-related, and community-related web APIs.
-   * Setting up connectivity with database server and creating SQL scripts based on the [schema design](designs/schema_design_v1.md).

- * Documenting RESTful APIs in a separate folder in Git repository

- * Implementing the SigIn / SignUp RESTful APIs
+ * Implementing RESTful APIs for user onboarding and authentication.

- * Documenting meeting discussions through taking proper [meeting notes](https://github.com/csc301-fall-2016/project-team-16/tree/master/meeting%20notes)
+ * Writing automated [test scripts](../server_dev/test) for RESTful APIs.

-__Darshan (Back-end Developer - Business Logic and Computation)__:
+__Darshan (Back-end Developer for *Nearyby Events* API)__:

- * Implementing the GetEvents RESTful API, initially using mock data (with no database connectivity), and later on using actual data stored in the database.
+ * Designing and implementing a RESTful API which provides a list of nearby events based on the user's GPS location.

-__Kenneth (Backend Developer - Database Engineer)__:
+__Kenneth (Backend Developer for *Event Details* API)__:

- * Implementing the GetEventDetals RESTful API, initially using mock data (with no database connectivity), and later on using actual data from the database.

- * Creating the database module which will wrap all database operations in a single component.
+ * Developing a RESTful API which provides complete details about a given event.

 __Andy (Backend Developer - Business Logic and Computation)__:

- * Implementing the CreateEvent RESTful API, intially using mock data (with no database connectivity), and later on using actual data from the database.
+ * Implementing a RESTful API which creates an *event* entity based on a given set of *event details*.

 <br>